kelbyludwig/kel.bz/content/post/lattices.md

 *real number* coefficients.
 Babai then approximates a solution to CVP by rounding all coefficients `t1, ... , tn` to their nearest integer.

-For short and relatively orthogonal bases, Babai works well and will likely return the closest lattice point to `w`!
+For short and approximately orthogonal bases, Babai works well and will likely return the closest lattice point to `w`!
 For "bad" bases, Babai is likely to return a lattice point that is not close to `w`.